MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-tutorial/install-sample-data-and-projects.md

 1. Download an [AdventureWorksDW](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks) database backup from GitHub.

-2. Copy the backup file to the data directory of the local SQL Server Database Engine instance.
+2. Copy the backup file to the backup directory of the local SQL Server Database Engine instance.

 3. Start SQL Server Management Studio and connect to the Database Engine instance.